-This is a cardboard with a Velcro strip.
+This is cardboard with a Velcro strip.
 These are smaller, easy-to-handle strips of board.
 This one was created by a former educator.
 We now use it in the morning circle.

 A small mirror is a great addition to the circle.
-When you and your child both face outward, you can still see your child’s face reflected, and he can see you.
+When you and the child both face outward, you can still see their face reflected, and they can see you.
 There are many other uses for the mirror such as for speech practice, facial expression imitation, and exploring the parts of the face.
 This mirror is also magnetic.

 Boards such as the ones I’ve listed above are ideal in the morning circle because you want to have one focus at a time.
 When you’re working with the magnet board, all other materials are aside.
 The boards are small enough to be used on our laps.

-- weighted toy (on lap or on shoulders)
+- Weighted toy (on a lap or on shoulders)

-The three items on the left are chewy tubes of different shapes, colors, textures and strengths.
-For the child who likes to mouth things, having chewies handy makes it easier for him to focus on the activity at hand because he’s getting the oral input he needs.
-The squiggly item on the right is a fidget toy for the child who needs to have something in his hands to pay better attention.
-Use it for times where your child does not need to use his hands such as with songs or while listening to a story.
+The three items on the left are chewy tubes of different shapes, colors, textures, and strengths.
+For the child who likes to mouth things, having chewies handy makes it easier for them to focus on the activity at hand because they’re getting the oral input they need.
+The squiggly item on the right is a fidget toy for the child who needs to have something in their hands to pay better attention.
+Use it for times when the child does not need to use their hands such as with songs or while listening to a story.
 (Note: My son doesn’t use any of these because he doesn’t like the textures.)

 What materials do you have ready for your morning circle gathering?